Generosity – Where & When

 We also believe that the principle of compound returns applies to giving.
 Most of us understand this concept – you invest a dollar and earn a return, which compounds over time and grows to something significant.
 Many people might use this as a reason to keep the funds in the foundation – they can grow, and a larger sum can be given away later.
 We believe the kingdom operates in compound returns also – if a life is changed today because of a gift we make, the impact that individual will have for the balance of their life will be exponential, far more than the invested return would have provided.

 We have prioritized significantly involving our children in our foundation’s giving since the beginning.
 When they were younger, they didn’t know the amount that was being given, but they knew where the funds were going and to what purpose.
 We believe in leaving a legacy of giving, rather than leaving large sums in inheritance or a large sum in the foundation.
-We don’t envision Servant’s Heart sticking around for 30 years after we pass to distribute the funds – we have what we need, we give away the rest, and we hope that our children will develop their own giving accounts and donor-advised funds.
+We don’t envision Servant’s Heart sticking around for 30 years after we pass to distribute the funds.
+We have what we need, we give away the rest, and we hope that our children will develop their own giving accounts and donor-advised funds.

 I’d like to provide a reminder here about taxes.
 It is so important to give money in the year that it was earned to preserve the dollar’s value instead of diminishing it after taxes.